Meo8020/DATA3204_KaggleChallenge/README.md

-# Tree Based classifiers on Mushroom Dataset
+# **Tree-Based classifiers on Mushroom Dataset**
--This repository holds an attempt to apply two tree models to determine which features indicate whether a mushroom is posionous or edible.
+This repository attempts to apply two tree models to determine which features indicate whether a mushroom is poisonous or edible.
+## Overview